Q. When is the UPC system likely to start?

 Q. If I want to opt my patents out of the system, how would I do this?

 A. As mentioned above, careful thought should be given to whether to opt existing European patents out of the UPC, and indeed any published applications (which can also be opted out).
-If you decide to do this, it will be possible (and advisable) to do so during the ‘sunrise period’ expected to begin in early September 2017.
-The filing is to be done on a per patent (not per patentee) basis, and will be done electronically.
+If you decide to do this, it will be possible (and advisable) to do so during the ‘sunrise period’ expected to begin three to six months before the Court opens.
+The filing is to be done on a per patent (not per patentee) basis, but it will be done electronically and bulk opt-outs will be possible.
 There will be no fee.
 You should note that all proprietors of the patent, including (if different) all those proprietors of all national parts of an EP in states which have signed the UPC Agreement must be included in the opt-out.
 It is not what is on the register (neither EPO nor national registers) which determines who must opt out, but the ‘real’ proprietor(s).
 Checking the correct proprietors could involve significant due diligence internally in cases of large patent portfolios.
+Bristows can provide guidance on the procedure for opting out, as well as advice on the opt-out strategy itself.

 Q. What are the factors I should be considering when deciding whether or not to elect for unitary protection for my newly granting patents?